 - Discuss your professional experience as it relates to policy and global affairs with your referees as they may wish to mention it in their letters of recommendation.

 For those who wish to do so, you may also include links to your professional social media accounts in your online application.

 Three letters of recommendation from qualified persons are a required component of your application.
-It is understood that you may wish to have a supervisor write a letter on your behalf and the following guideline can help guide you on obtaining and submitting the right letters.
+It is understood that you may wish to have a supervisor write a letter on your behalf.
+The following guideline can help guide you on obtaining and submitting the right letters.
 If you have been out of school for:

-While it is ultimately up to you, the applicant, to determine who you would like to list as your reference, we do recommend that every referee, academic and professional, write a detailed letter discussing why your skills, the work you did (or completed in their class), and/or your academic and professional interests, make you an ideal candidate for the MPPGA program.
+While it is ultimately up to you, the applicant, to determine who you would like to list as your referee, we do recommend that every referee, academic, professional or community, write a detailed letter discussing why your skills, the work you did (or completed in their class), and/or your academic, professional or community interests, make you an ideal candidate for UBC's MPPGA program.

-Please keep in mind that while professional references are acceptable, this is an academically rigorous program and we suggest including at least one reference letter from a professor.
+Please keep in mind that while professional and community references are acceptable, this is an academically rigorous program and we suggest including at least one reference letter from a professor.

 The MPPGA program’s tuition and fees for the program can be read in detail on our Tuition and Funding page.
 To help you understand your budget and financial need, consider using the comprehensive cost-of-living calculator.

 The MPPGA program has a limited number of merit-based scholarships for domestic and international students.
 These scholarships are competitive and vary in amount and should not be considered as the sole source of funding for the program.
+All applicants to the MPPGA program will be considered for an Entrance Scholarship.
 In addition to the program’s entrance scholarships, we have compiled some of the scholarships and awards available at UBC and beyond the university.